Is this fungus? How did this happen to my toenail? How can I treat it? Is it permanent? Can it be prevented?

-So is it fungus?
+So, is it fungus?

 Let me put your mind at ease.
-If all you see is this on your toenails, as unsightly as this is.
-It is not fungus.
+If all you see is this on your toenails, as unsightly as this is, it is not fungus.

 How did this happen?

-But most often then not, having dealt with many a set of feet in the salon, it is due to clients leaving the same nail polish on the toenails for well over 3 weeks.
+But most often than not, having dealt with many a set of feet in the salon, it is due to clients leaving the same nail polish on the toenails for well over 3 weeks.

-Because I especially couldn’t expect my clients to come in every 3 weeks for a pedi, I simply asked them to remove their nail polish at home after 3 weeks to avoid discoloration and this flaking.
+Because I especially couldn’t expect my clients to come in every 3 weeks for a Pedi.
+I simply asked them to remove their nail polish at home after 3 weeks to avoid discoloration and this flaking.

 Is this damage permanent?

-How to prevent this damage from recurring?
+How to prevent these white spots on toenails from recurring?